Homemade firearm: United States

 Under U.S. federal law, the creation of a firearm for non-commercial purposes (i.e., personal use) has, almost without exception, been unlicensed and legal.
+Second Amendment scholars note unconstitutional attempts to restrict access to homemade firearms is a problem as old as the Constitution itself.
 Since the passage of the Gun Control Act of 1968, however, anyone intending to manufacture firearms for sale or distribution is required to obtain a Federal Firearms License, and each firearm made is required to bear a unique serial number.

 In 2022, the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) issued a rule that determined "buy build shoot" kits, which the ATF claimed could be assembled into functioning firearms in as little as 20 minutes, fit within the definition of "frame or receiver" used in the Gun Control Act of 1968.
 The ATF regulation, Final Rule 2021-05F, went into effect on August 24, 2022.
 This regulation expanded upon the current terms used in the Code of Federal Regulations by addition of the following:

 "The term [firearm] shall [also] include a weapon parts kit that is designed to or may readily be completed, assembled, restored, or otherwise converted to expel a projectile by the action of an explosive."
 (Note: The term "readily" with respect to firearms is defined in another regulation (27 C.F.R.
 478.12(c)), and the ATF stated in a December 2022 open letter that the same definition applies to all firearm frames and receivers.)

 The ATF rule thus required such kits to have serial numbers, required manufacturers of such kits to be licensed, and required commercial sellers of such kits to conduct background checks for purchasers.
 Under U.S. law, the frame or receiver of a firearm is treated as though it were a firearm itself; accordingly, both are subject to similar regulations.